 Parameter Description CodeName Use one of the following codes to specify the information you want to return about the file group: • Description: Returns the file group description. • DriversPath: Returns the path to the Drivers folder for the file group. • FileGroupName: Returns the file group name. • FileGroupDisplayName: Returns the display name of the file group. • FileGroupTabPrefix: Returns the tab prefix of the file group.
+IsWebFileGroup: Returns whether the file group is a web file group (True/False).
+Web file groups are only available if installed by an Axiom product.
 ProcessDefinitionID: Returns the ID of the process definition associated with the file group.
 Only applies if a process definition is specified as the Plan File Process for the file group.
 Returns blank otherwise.
 PlanFile: Returns the plan code for the current plan file.
 This keyword can only be used within a file group.
-When used in a file that is not a plan file (such as a template), the file name is returned. • ScenarioName: Returns the scenario name when the file group is a scenario (returns blank otherwise). • UtilitiesPath: Returns the path to the Utilities folder for the file group.
-TemplateName: Returns the name of the template used to create the current plan file.
+When used in a file that is not a plan file (such as a template), the file name is returned.
+ScenarioName: Returns the scenario name when the file group is a scenario (returns blank otherwise). • UtilitiesPath: Returns the path to the Utilities folder for the file group. • TemplateName: Returns the name of the template used to create the current plan file.
 Only applies to plan files.
 FileGroupID Optional.
 The database ID of the file group.
 If you are using the function within a file that belongs to a file group (template, driver, etc.), then you can omit the ID and the current file group is assumed.
 If you are using the function outside of a file group (such as in a report file), then you must specify a file group ID.
 The function GetFileGroupID can be used to return the file group ID as necessary.